-144. While the GMO is present in the gastrointestinal tracts of clinical trial participants, the introduced VIP gene could be horizontally transferred to bacteria that are normally resident in the gut.
+148. While the GMO is present in the gastrointestinal tracts of clinical trial participants, the introduced VIP gene could be horizontally transferred to bacteria that are normally resident in the gut.
 Horizontal gene transfer (HGT) in gut bacteria occurs frequently.
 For example, the rate of gene acquisition in the pangenome of five bacterial species in an individual person was reported as 900 genes per year (Groussin et al., 2021).

-145. HGT can occur via three pathways between bacteria: (a) transfer of plasmids via conjugation, (b) transformation of competent bacteria and (c) transduction via bacteriophages.
+149. HGT can occur via three pathways between bacteria: (a) transfer of plasmids via conjugation, (b) transformation of competent bacteria and (c) transduction via bacteriophages.

 - a) Conjugation is thought to contribute the largest proportion of HGT between bacteria (Huddleston, 2014; Neil et al., 2021).
 Considering confidential information supplied by the licence applicant16, HGT of the VIP gene to other bacteria via conjugation is highly unlikely to occur in the proposed release. - b) Transformation of bacteria can occur when the recipient takes up a DNA fragment (Huddleston, 2014).
 This mechanism depends on several steps: DNA of the donor must be released into the gut, be dispersed and persist.
 In the gut, mechanical and enzymatic activity would fragment any free DNA.
 However, if bacteria around DNA fragments are in a competent state, then they may take up these DNA fragments.
 Competence can be brought about by various environmental stimuli, such as starvation.
 After take-up by the recipient, if highly homologous DNA regions are present between the DNA fragment and the DNA of the recipient bacteria, homologous recombination can occur.
 This would lead to the gene fragment being incorporated into the DNA of the recipient.
-The requirement of homology would restrict HGT of the VIP gene via transformation to a small number of bacterial species17 which would limit the likelihood of this pathway.
+The requirement of homology would restrict HGT of the VIP gene via transformation to a small number of bacterial species17 which would limit the likelihood of this pathway. - c) Bacteriophages are viruses that infect bacteria.
+Transduction via bacteriophages can occur when the genome of a bacteriophage is incorporated into the genome of the DNA donor bacteria as a prophage.
+After receiving an environmental stimulus, the prophage is activated and excises from the host genome.
+This excision step is highly imprecise, and the phage may take part of its host's genome with it.
+Upon infection of the next host cell, this DNA is released into the new host cell and may integrate into the new host's genome (Huddleston, 2014).
+However, the applicant states that the genome of the GMO does not contain any inducible prophage sequences.
+Therefore, HGT of the VIP gene to other bacteria via bacteriophages is highly unlikely to occur.

-15 Relevant information from animal studies characterising the GMO has been declared CCI.
+15 Relevant information from animal studies characterising the GMO is protected as CCI.
 Under Section 185 of the Act, the confidential information is made available to the prescribed experts and agencies that are consulted on the RARMP for this application.

-16 Relevant information about the genome of the GMO has been declared CCI.
+16 Relevant information about the genome of the GMO is protected as CCI.